 Students complete a one-year predoctoral internship in the final year of training through participation in the national MATCH offered through the Association for Psychology Post-Doctoral and Internship Centers (www.appic.org).
 Our match rate remains higher than the national average.

 Read more about opportunities for counseling skills training which are offered throughout the program, beginning in the first year.

-Research teams are comprised of doctoral students, master's students, and often undergradutes and are facilitated by program faculty members.
-These teams offer both didactic training in research skills specific to the faculty member's research areas, but also offers opportunities for professioal mentorship, collaobration with peers, as well as opportunities for publication and presentation.
+Research teams are comprised of doctoral students, master's students, and often undergraduates and are facilitated by program faculty members.
+These teams offer both didactic training in research skills specific to the faculty member's research areas, but also offer opportunities for professional mentorship, collaboration with peers, as well as opportunities for publication and presentation.